haozhang96/Getty/README.md

 # Getty
-A Java getter-call chaining library that allows handling exceptions at any level in the getter call chain
+A Java getter-call chaining library

+## Requirements
+* Java 8+ (functional interfaces, lambda methods, streams)
+* Maven (**TODO:** make this a proper module)

 ## What is it?
 Getty is a library that aims to help with chaining long getter calls on Java objects.
 It also adds the ability to handle exceptions and/or null values at every link on the call-chain.

+It uses no reflection whatsoever.
+Instead, the library mainly utilizes functional interfaces (and subsequently lambda methods) that were introduced in Java 8.

 Of course, its use isn't limited to this use case, but it was created with this purpose in mind.